All Episodes

 Hey, Brett, how long have you been listening to the program?

-Oh probably ten years.
+Oh, probably 10 years.

 What year would that be?

-Oh, golly gee, ninety-five.
+Oh, golly, gee, 95.

-I mean, from what you've just said, It sounds to me like you might think that Bush ought to resign.
+I mean, from what you've just said, it sounds to me like you might think that Bush ought to resign.

-But I think Rove, unfortunately, I think that the president has himself a very tight-knit group of of people that he listens to.
+But I think Rove, unfortunately, I think that the president has himself a very tight-knit group of people that he listens to.

-And all we got to do is get rid of Rove, and then Bush can be Bush.
+And all we got to do is get rid of Rove and then Bush can be Bush.

 I'm not necessarily of the mindset that, hey, look, to me, a function of a president is not to know everything, to surround himself with great people and listen to them when he needs to, because as far as I'm concerned, that's what makes a great leader.